Organization

 • Training teachers through a cascading model of master trainers to ensure continuity across districts.

-• Conducting the world’s largest study on children’s mental health and wellbeing, involving 30,000 children, with J-PAL, an MIT-based research lab.
+• Conducting the world’s largest study on children’s mental health and wellbeing, involving 30,000 children, with J-PAL (an MIT-based research lab) and the government of Tripura state.

 • Running a learning lab to test and refine new approaches based on feedback from teachers and students.

-The program has reached more than 2.4 million children across three states and will expand to 9.4 million across 62,000 schools in the coming year.
-Early data shows reduced anxiety and stronger agency, particularly among rural girls, as well as improved peer relationships and motivation to stay in school.
+The program has impacted 2.4 million children across three states.
+Early findings show reduced anxiety and stronger agency, particularly among rural girls, as well as improved peer relationships and motivation to stay in school.
 Teachers report greater empathy and understanding of students’ home lives, which helps them create safer, more engaging classrooms.

 Challenges remain in building large-scale evidence and shifting attitudes toward mental health in a context where the term itself is often taboo.